scalarwaves/leximaven/README.md

 ## Platform

-Looking for testers on OSX.
+Looking for testers on other platforms.
 Developed and tested on Linux.
 Works on Windows, see [Windows](#windows-installation) below.

 Supported Node.js versions:

+- Typescript
+- 12.x
+- 11.x
+- 10.x
 - 8.x
-- 7.x
-- 6.x

 ## Install